akcho/la-council-scraper/docs/SESSION_HANDOFF.md

 - ✅ Are PDF summaries more useful than titles? → Yes, significantly!
 Reveals critical details
 - ✅ What's the right granularity? → 2-4 paragraphs covering what/why/details/impact
 - ✅ Should we process ALL attachments? → No, use smart filtering to skip procedural files
+- ✅ How should council file pages be structured? → Timeline view with summaries embedded
+- ✅ How to browse all council files? → Searchable/filterable index page

 ---

-**Status:** Prototype validated ✅ - Ready to build HTML pages and scale 🚀
+**Status:** HTML pages complete ✅ - Ready to scale PDF processing 🚀